apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 Three main cases are:

-1. When both operands are multivariate -
+1. When both operands are multivariate
     1. Multiply operation will be done on matching data, that is, with same instance id.
     2. If the instances in both the operands do not match, error is thrown.
     3. Returns multivariate time series, each representing the result of multiplication on the two corresponding time series.
-2. When one operand is univariate, and other is multivariate -
+2. When one operand is univariate, and other is multivariate
     1. This includes multiplication by constants as well.
     2. The univariate operand will participate with all time series in multivariate.
     3. The instance information of the multivariate time series will be preserved in the result.
     4. Returns multivariate timeseries.
-3. When both operands are univariate.
+3. When both operands are univariate
     1. Instance information is ignored in this case
     2. Returns univariate timeseries which is the result of multiplication operation.

-***
+---

 ##### SUBTRACT